PaklongC/Fitnesswheelchair/_posts/2019-09-16-building-foundation.md

 For the scope of this project, the first direction was taken.
 The concept was fleshed out more to fit the market and target-group.
 The following assumption was taken and should be validated (using a prototype).

 ## 2. Assumption and validation
 - Interaction with the concept is done using voice.
-Hands-free control is desirable for this target-group.
+Hands-free control is desirable for this target-group.<br>
 To get more insights, voice recognition and control will be build into the prototype for testing.

 ## 3. (Initial) setup and build iterations